renlulu/ParseProject/CoinHako/project.md

 ---
+name: CoinHako
-name: CoinHakodescription: The easiest platform to buy Bitcoin and digital assets in Singapore and Asia.
+description: The easiest platform to buy Bitcoin and digital assets in Singapore and Asia.
 logo: yes
 categories: Exchange
 status: Live